 - How to reduce or prevent exposure to these hazardous chemicals through use of control/work practices and personal protective equipment.

-Each year the HC, in conjunction with the RMs, will ensure there is training provided on the Hazard Communication Program and a review provided on chemicals in use at the employee’s specific site.
+Each year the HSC, in conjunction with the RMs, will ensure there is training provided on the Hazard Communication Program and a review provided on chemicals in use at the employee’s specific site.

 A list and information about all known hazardous chemicals used by HSOLC employees will be kept in the Hazardous Chemical binder located in the Operations Director office and the designated location at each HS site.
 The list of Hazardous Chemicals will also be posted on the Portal.